Deep-Jiwan/mondoc/README.md

 - **Alerting & Notifications:** Configure customizable alerts and notifications to promptly inform users about critical container events.

-## Thank you for visitng and going through this documentation
+## Thank you for visiting and going through this documentation

 ![image](https://github.com/user-attachments/assets/8a77fc8f-880c-4b66-96b1-f8cba1f45db3)